junxit/us-congress-bills-111/bill.md

     > - **(d)** *Definition of lead free*
     >   - **(1)** *In general* For the purposes of this section, the term lead free means—
     >     - **(A)** not containing more than 0.2 percent lead when used with respect to solder and flux; and
-    >     - **(B)** not more than a weighted average of 0.25 percent when used with respect to the wetted surfaces of pipes, pipe fittings, plumbing fittings, and fixtures.
+    >     - **(B)** not more than a weighted average of 0.25 percent lead when used with respect to the wetted surfaces of pipes, pipe fittings, plumbing fittings, and fixtures.
     >   - **(2)** *Calculation* The weighted average lead content of a pipe, pipe fitting, plumbing fitting, or fixture shall be calculated by using the following formula: For each wetted component, the percentage of lead in the component shall be multiplied by the ratio of the wetted surface area of that component to the total wetted surface area of the entire product to arrive at the weighted percentage of lead of the component.
-The weighted percentage of lead of each wetted component shall be added together and the sum of these weighted percentages shall constitute the weighted average lead content of the product.
+The weighted percentage of lead of each wetted component shall be added together, and the sum of these weighted percentages shall constitute the weighted average lead content of the product.
 The lead content of the material used to produce wetted components shall be used to determine compliance with paragraph (1)(B).
 For lead content of materials that are provided as a range, the maximum content of the range shall be used.

-- **(b)** *Effective date* The provisions of subsections (a)(4) and (d) of section 1417 of the Safe Drinking Water Act, as added by this section, apply beginning on January 1, 2012.
+- **(b)** *Effective date* The provisions of subsections (a)(4) and (d) of section 1417 of the Safe Drinking Water Act, as added by this section, apply beginning on the day that is 36 months after the date of the enactment of this Act.

-## § 16.
+## § 18.
 Endocrine disruptor screening program

-Section 1457 of the Safe Drinking Water Act (42 U.S.C.
+Section 1457 (42 U.S.C.
 300j–17) is amended to read as follows:

 > ## § 1457.
 Endocrine disruptor screening program
 >